xxy1126/Vuln/Tenda M3/R7WebsSecurityHandler/readme.markdown

 ### 1. Vulnerability Details

-the `httpd` in directory `/bin` has a stack overflow.
+the `httpd` in directory `/bin` has a stack buffer overflow.
 The vunlerability is in fucntion `R7WebsSecurityHandler`

 ![image-20220819012934119](readme.assets/image-20220819012934119.png)